backand/backand-ionic3-starter/README.md

- # Backand Integration with existing project or new Project.
+ # Backand Integration in your ongoing project.
  Please follow below steps to start backand integration in your ongoing projects.

 1. Install dependencies